 Of course, your best course of action is to just let us deal with all of this for you.
 This is, after all, what we do.

 But just in case there’s any question in your mind about what your filing and payment responsibilities are to the IRS for your business, let’s run through them from the perspective of the business tax penalties that can be assessed if you don’t take care of them.

 Clifford Benjamin’s Three Business Tax Penalties To Avoid When Possible

 “Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn.” – Benjamin Franklin

-Your Daytona Beach business may have a variety of tax return filing requirements.
+Your Central Florida business may have a variety of tax return filing requirements.
 The exact forms you need to file will depend on the legal structure of your business, whether you have employees or utilize independent contractors, and the dollar amounts of some of the taxes you have to pay.